vloubiere/website/content/authors/vincent-loubiere/_index.md

 # Full Name (for SEO)
 first_name: Vincent
 last_name: Loubiere
-weight: 201908

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD.
-Student
+role: Now Postdoc in the Stark lab (IMP, Vienna)

 # Organizations/Affiliations
 organizations:
-  - name: 'Now: Postdoc at Stark lab, IMP, Vienna'
+  - name: ''
     url: ''

 # Short bio (displayed in user profile at end of posts)